 MLRC's Model Media Decorum Order, and supporting memorandum of law, can be used in high profile state court cases to balance fair trial rights with the press and public’s right to full access to judicial proceedings.

 Smart phones and laptops have become indispensible tools in covering courts and judicial proceedings.
 Courts, though, are struggling with a variety of issues raised by the pervasive use of these devices.
 This Model Policy is designed to give thoughful guidance to judges facing these issues.
 It explains that reporters need to use the modern tools of the trade to provide timely, contemporaneous reports to the public, in fulfilling their constitutional mission.

-The 2014 MLRC Report on Trials and Damages continues MLRC's tradition of reporting on the results of trials with libel, privacy and related claims against media defendants.
-Our database now contains trial and appellate results in 632 cases from 1980-2013.
+The 2016 MLRC Report on Trials and Damages continues MLRC's tradition of reporting on the results of trials with libel, privacy and related claims against media defendants.
+Our database now contains trial and appellate results from 1980-2015.